Benefits of Data Governance: 4 Ways It Helps Build Great Data Teams

 - Helps comply with data protection laws and regulations

-Let's understand these benefits of data governance, and how they help data teams work better together:
+Let’s understand each data governance benefits in detail, and how they help data teams work better together:

-For data to really be the bedrock of impactful decisions it must be relevant, of high quality and accurate, trustworthy, and easy to use.
-Data governance ensures the following by employing:
+For data to be the bedrock of impactful decisions it must be relevant, accurate, trustworthy, easy to use, and have high quality.

-- Tracking and managing of all data in an organization with help of data catalogs
+- Tracking and managing all data in an organization with help of data catalogs.

 The benefits of data governance are endless if implemented well.
 With the rate at which data consumption and usage are exploding around us, organizations will benefit from having data governance at the heart of their data management principles and not as an afterthought or as a part of the checklist.